Tebikaaa/GenelOlarakOyunCUP_API/README.md

-Hello there, IF you see thaht readme its basically little setup.
+Hello dare, IF you see thaht readme its basically little setup.

 When you clone the repo the projects would install normally BUT there is a requirement, you need to do migration things again cause i am using my own database server and database it wont work on you STEPS: